juju/docs/src/en/help-oracle.md

 ## Create the Juju controller

-You are now ready to create a Juju controller (this will create an instance in your Oracle Compute account):
+You are now ready to create a Juju controller:

 ```bash
 juju bootstrap oracle-cloud oracle-cloud-controller
 ```

 Above, the name given to the new controller was 'oracle-cloud-controller'.
+Oracle Compute will create an instance to run the controller on.

 Once created, you can view the controller as an Oracle Compute instance by navigating to 'My Services URL', opening the left menu (top-left icon), and